 Some few hours later, I feel like I am fighting my way through an emotional maelstrom.
 Ever since Michael Brown’s murder in Aug.
 2014, black death surrounds African Americans.
 In the face of this latest incident of brutality—and the countless others that came before it—we demand justice.
 We demand that white people care and sympathize with us in the same way we do for them.

 It seems like a relatively small concession.
 After all, when white people are massacred, from Sandy Hook Elementary School in Connecticut to Charlie Hebdo in Paris, entire countries, entire continents mourn—and rightfully so.
 But when black people in the US tell the world that our so-called trusted police officers use us for target practice, white people too often seek ways to justify the murders, to explain why they were the “right” thing to do.
 They want to find or create a loophole, any loophole, to avoid one of the harsher realities of the 21st century: we just aren’t as progressive as we like to think, especially when it comes to who receives our attention and collective sympathy.
-We demand justice.
-We demand that white people care and sympathize with us the same way we do for them.

 Just a few days ago, on social media, I saw the corpses of the Kenyan college students who were murdered at Garissa University, and I quickly scrolled down.
 I don’t need to see a dead body to grieve.
 When white people are murdered, people understand that they don’t need to share photos of the bodies on Facebook in order to arouse sympathy.
 All that is required is a simple news report and trust me, the journalists will tell the story, presumably in a humane manner.
 None of us will hear how a white victim used to smoke pot, had a criminal record, or was suspended in high school.
 There will be no purposeful—or inadvertent—diminishing of the awfulness of the situation.